Melbourne–Voyager collision: Collision

 On 9 February 1964, both ships arrived at Jervis Bay for post-refit trials.
 During the day of 10 February the ships operated independently, or exercised with the British submarine HMS Tabard.
 That evening, while 20 nmi south-east of Jervis Bay, Melbourne was performing night flying exercises, while Voyager was acting as the carrier's plane guard escort; tasked with rescuing the crew from any aircraft that crashed or ditched.
 This required Voyager to maintain a position astern of and to port of Melbourne at a distance of 1500 to 2000 yd.
 As aircraft carriers head into the wind to provide maximum assistance for takeoffs, their course can vary widely and on short notice; bridge teams aboard escorting destroyers must thus remain alert at all times.

 During the early part of the evening, when both ships were manoeuvring together, Voyager had no difficulty maintaining her position.
 After the series of course changes which began at 20:40, intended to reverse the courses of both ships onto a northerly heading of 020° for flight operations, Voyager ended up ahead and to starboard of Melbourne.

 At 20:52, Voyager was ordered to resume her plane guard station.
-Voyager acknowledged the order and began turning a minute later.
+According to Melbourne's ship log the order to resume plane guard, sent as Foxtrot Corpen 020 was sent at 20.54.Voyager acknowledged the order and began turning a minute later.
 It was expected that Voyager would turn away from Melbourne, make a large circle, cross the carrier's stern, then advance towards Melbourne on her port side.
 Voyager did turn to starboard, away from Melbourne, but then unexpectedly turned to port.
 It was initially assumed by Melbourne's bridge crew that Voyager was "fishtailing", conducting a series of zig-zag turns to slow the ship before swinging behind Melbourne, but Voyager did not alter course again.
+Recent investigations have demonstrated Melbourne's bridge crew correctly interpreted Voyager' action as a fishtail manoeuvre.